Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Discussion

-{\bf Detecting intersections of anything with anything.} The technique presented in this paper is sufficiently versatile to support many other types of intersection queries, where the input objects are non-flat surface patches (as in the case of spherical caps considered earlier), or when the query objects are non-flat patches.
-We give a high-level view of possible such extensions, based on the approach used so far.
-This view merely sketches the approach that has to be taken, but the actual implementation, in many cases, remains an open challenge.

-In general, the CAD construction facilitates the passage from an input consisting of surface patches (such as triangles or spherical caps) to the full surfaces containing them (such as planes or spheres).
-This leads to a reduction (often significant) in the number of degrees of freedom of the input objects, which in turn leads to improved performance bounds for the resulting algorithm.
-However, this reduction becomes possible only if we use polynomial partitioning.
-The partitioning allows us to focus on wide input objects within each partition cell $\tau$, namely objects that cross $\tau$ but whose relative boundary does not cross $\tau$.
-The CAD technique, appropriately modified, can give us a succinct semi-algebraic representation of each trapezoidal piece of each connected portion of a wide input object within $\tau$, which can then be used to facilitate the subsequent range searching step.
+In this paper we presented a general technique for answering intersection queries amid planar objects, which also extends to non-flat objects in some cases.
+Our main observation is that the CAD construction facilitates the passage from an input consisting of surface patches (such as triangles, disks or spherical caps) to the full surfaces containing them (such as planes or spheres).
+This leads to an improvement (often significant) in the reduced parametric dimension of the input objects, which in turn leads to improved performance bounds for the resulting algorithms.

-A similar reduction in the number of degrees of freedom is also desirable for the query object, but it is far from obvious and has to be worked out, especially when the objects are non-planar arcs or patches.
-For arcs, as in the cases studied in the paper, it typically amounts to eliminating the effect on the bounds of the endpoints of the query arc, effectively replacing it by its full containing curve.

-The query time bound of the resulting algorithm would depend on the number of degrees of freedom of (a) the surfaces containing the input objects, and (b) the curve of surface containing the query object, and also on the amount of storage we allocate to the structure.
+This paper raises many open issues that would be interesting to pursue.
+We mention a few here: \begin{itemize} \item Can our approach be extended to answer intersection queries where both input and query objects are non-flat surface patches such as spherical caps?
+Our idea in Section~\ref{sec:plate-plate} of working with the boundary arcs of input/query objects does not work in this setting, as the intersection curve of two spherical caps may be a closed curve that lies in the interior of both caps.
+However, it might be possible to reduce the problem to the sphere-intersection problem among a set of spheres by using a variant of the CAD construction. \item Can our idea of replacing the query planar arc with the curve supporting the arc (see Section~\ref{sec:trade-off}) be extended to non-planar arcs?

+\item Currently the arc-intersection counting query counts the number of intersection points between the query arc and the input plates.
+Can it be extended to count the number of plates intersected by the query arc?

+\item Can the recent lower bounds on semi-algebraic range queries~\cite{AC21,AC22} and on intersection searching~\cite{AC23} be extended to prove that (some of) the data structures presented in this paper are near optimal? \end{itemize}

+\begin{acks} We thank Peyman Afshani for sharing with us problems that have motivated our study of segment-intersection searching amid spherical caps.
+We also thank Ovidiu Daescu for suggesting the problems studied in the latter part of the paper.
+Moreover, we are grateful to Saugata Basu, Eric Kaltofen, and J. Rafael Sendra for useful discussions.
+Finally, thanks are due to the anonymous reviewers of the conference version and of a preliminary version of this work for their insightful comments, which helped us improve the presentation.